Is Respiration Exothermic Or Endothermic

 Anaerobic Respiration: Still Exothermic, but Less Efficient

-In the absence of oxygen, organisms can utilize anaerobic respiration, such as fermentation.
+In the absence of oxygen, organisms can put to use anaerobic respiration, such as fermentation.
+Still, these processes still release energy from glucose, albeit in smaller quantities, confirming their exothermic nature.
 While anaerobic respiration is less efficient than aerobic respiration in terms of ATP production, it's still an exothermic process.
 Fermentation pathways, like lactic acid fermentation or alcoholic fermentation, produce ATP through substrate-level phosphorylation, a less efficient method compared to oxidative phosphorylation.
-However, these processes still release energy from glucose, albeit in smaller quantities, confirming their exothermic nature.
 The energy released is less because the glucose is not fully oxidized.

 Energy Yield and Efficiency: Quantifying Exothermicity